vishnupal/Hybrid_cloud_task_1/README.md

 }
 ```
 ### I create instance and install httpd , php , git etc on top of ec2 instance  and ip address save in the publicip.txt file
+### and here i use "terraform as key_name"  and private key use as generate by my tls_private_key resource or security_group add by create my Security_of_ec2
 ```
 resource "aws_instance" "web" {
   ami           = "ami-0447a12f28fddb066"